ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 *   It allows for applying **custom styles** to the image by customizing balloon toolbar and context menu items.
 *   It allows for changing **alternative text** for the image.

-Below you can see an easu image inserted into the editor content.
+Below you can see an Easy Image inserted into the editor content.
 When you hover it with your mouse, the editable areas (the image and its caption) become outlined.

 {@img assets/img/easyimage_01.png Captioned image}